pixelastic/blog.pixelastic.com/app/_posts/2015-10-16-memory-techniques.md

 10mn until you got it right.
 Everyday it will add a few new cards to the one you've already seen.

-The oe you've trouble remembering will keep popping day after day until you remember them.
+The one you've trouble remembering will keep popping day after day until you remember them.
 The one you remember easily will not be asked often.

 The best thing is not even that this works well, it's that it is really fun to